iMainak/magic/README.md

 Makes it easier those are using Hyperledger Composer.
 Using this you can able to run some basic command for creating a Business network Application
 # Before going to use it !!
 ##### NOTE
-If you already install your environment then skip these step
+If you already install your environment then skip these steps
 #### 1 .
 Installation of development environment
 ##### Step-1
 Make a Directory in ``home/host_name/``